Variational properties of the abstract subdifferential operator: Preliminaries

-\begin{definition}[Abstract Convex Hull of a function~\parencite{rubinov:2000}] Let $f:X\to \R$.
+\begin{definition}[Abstract Convex Hull of a function~\parencite{rubinov:2000}] Let $f\in\F{X}$.
 The function $\co_H f$ defined by

 is called the \emph{$H$-convex hull} of the function $f$. \end{definition} It is easy to see that $\co_H f$ is the $H$-convex lower envelope of the function $f$, that is, the supremum of all $H$-convex functions that lie below $f$.
-In particular $f$ is $H$-convex if and only if $f=\co_H f$.
-For a given set $L$, we will denote by $L_x$ the set of abstract affine functions that all vanish at $x$: The set $L_x$ is a set of abstract linear functions with the same affine closure as $L$, and its relevance will be clear when we discuss the abstract subdifferential.
+In particular, $f$ is $H$-convex if and only if $f=\co_H f$.
+For a given set $L$ of abstract linear functions, we will denote by $L_x$ the set of abstract affine functions that all vanish at $x$: The set $L_x$ has the same vertical closure as $L$, and its relevance will be clear when we discuss the abstract subdifferential.

 \begin{definition}[Abstract Convex Hull of a set~\parencite{rubinov:2000}] The intersection of all $H$-convex sets containing a set $C\subset H$ is called the \emph{abstract convex hull} of $C$ and denoted $\co_H C$. \end{definition}